 New Technologies for Agricultural Extension

-As part of eXtension’s NTAE Cooperative Agreement with USDA-NIFA, we have selected four existing programs aligned with USDA strategic goals across Cooperative Extension for 2019-2020 to explore new methods & models for program scale & implementation.
+As part of eXtension’s NTAE Cooperative Agreement with USDA-NIFA, we have selected eight existing programs aligned with USDA strategic goals across Cooperative Extension for 2020-2021 to explore new methods & models for program scale & implementation.

 Fellows associated with these projects will deliver a series of eFieldbooks to share outcomes and learnings of their work with the entire Cooperative Extension Service.
 Professional development will also be delivered centered upon these topics and models.